albert203/Computer-Competency-Test/README.md

 # Computer-Competency-Test

-Repo to test and complete the test.
-Also contains notes and logic.
+## Albert's Notes & Code Used to complete the computer competency test at software developer speed